spences10/scottspence.me/src/pages/md/faq.md

   prefer to avoid travelling by tube if possible.

-  - I'll consider roles three or four tube stops **max** from either London Victoria or Blackfriars.
+  - I'll consider roles three or four tube stops **max** from either London Victoria, Blackfriars or Elephant & Castle.

-- Based in Swanley, Kent I'll consider places that are in Sevenoaks and Bromley.
+- Based in Swanley, Kent I'll consider places that are in Sevenoaks and Bromley, only those two places though.
+I'm not interested in roles in Ashford, Maidstone or anywhere else deemed 'in the same region'.

 ## Your skills look like a great match for this position we have.
 Can we have a quick five minute phone call to chat?